 She was not always careful with her reactions.
 That’s the nicest way I can put it.
 There were a few occasions when she had most of the women in town mad at her.
 She had to go on more than one “apology tour.”

 She dumbfounded her sisters and brothers.
 I’m sure they heard lots of unbelievable stories.
-When she was little, and they were all about to move from Horse Creek into town.
-Mom was bragging I’m sure, when one of the Guthrie girls, who went to the country school, said, “We’re gonna miss Helen, and Elna and Ella, but we’re NOT going to miss you!”
+When she was little, and they were all about to move from Horse Creek into town, Mom was bragging about going to a big town school.
+Tiring of hearing about it, one of the Guthrie kids, who went to the country school, said, “We’re going to miss Helen, Elna and Ella, but we’re NOT going to miss you!”
 Mom wore that to town school like a badge of honor.

 She told me about falling off her horse.
-She was off by herself somewhere, and she tried her best to keep crying til she got home.
+She was off by herself somewhere when she fell and she tried her best to keep crying until she got home.
 She was furious that all the tears dried up and therefore, she wouldn’t be getting much sympathy.

 These two photos are perfect..from the shocking to the hilarious